CSSEGISandData/COVID-19/README.md

-## mkinlan's fork of 2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE
+## 2019 Novel Coronavirus COVID-19 Analysis in R
 The data in this fork is from the data repository for the 2019 Novel Coronavirus Visual Dashboard operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
 The JHU data is also supported by ESRI Living Atlas Team and the Johns Hopkins University Applied Physics Lab (JHU APL).

 ### Code
 Work has been done in R using R Studio.
 R script and R markdown explaining logic are above.

+<b>Terms of Use:</b><br>
+This Github public fork was created for educational purposes.
+Please abide by the original terms of use set forth by JHU below.

 __________________________________________________________
 ### Links to JHU Dashboards and Work: